justintse-cal/justintse-cal.github.io/content/projects.md

   - block: collection
     content:
       title: Selected Projects
       text: Welcome to the project gallery.
-Here you can see a variety of exciting projects compiled from school and personal work.
+Here you can see a variety of projects compiled from school, personal, and professional work to get inspired!
+Projects titled with * are group projects.
       filters:
         folders:
           - project